italia/developers.italia.it/_projects/en/18app.md

 ---
-title: 18App e Carta Docente
+title: 18App and Carta Docente
-subtitle: Bonus cultura e formazione
+subtitle: Bonus culture and education
 logo: /assets/images/logo-18app-cartadocente@2x.png
-payoff: La piattaforma dove spendere i bonus cultura e formazione
+payoff: The platform where to spend the culture and education's bonus
 description: >
-  Se sei un esercente e vuoi integrarti con la piattaforma, qui puoi trovare le informazioni dettagliate per come integrarsi in modo efficace con la piattaforma.
+  If you are a business owner and you want to integrate with the platform here you can find all the detailed informations about how to integrate efficently with the platform
 lang: en
 order: 3
 highlight: false